libktx/ktx/collections/README.md

 LibGDX features `ObjectMap` class, which works similarly to `HashMap`, but it reuses its iterators.

 - `ObjectMap` instances can be constructed with `gdxMapOf` methods, similarly to how you create `java.util` maps in Kotlin.
 - `IdentityMap` instances can be constructed with `gdxIdentityMapOf` methods.
-Added some basic support for LibGDX `IdentityMap` and optimized primitive `IntIntMap`, `IntFloatMap` and `IntMap` collections.
+- Basic support for optimized primitive `IntIntMap`, `IntFloatMap` and `IntMap` collections.
 - Null-safe `isEmpty()`, `isNotEmpty()` and `size()` methods where added.
 They allow you to inspect the collection even if the variable is a possible null.
 - `in` operator can be used to check if a particular key is stored in the map.
 - Square bracket syntax can be used to add new elements to the maps: `map[key] = value` is an equivalent to `map.put(key, value)`.
-- `iterate` method allows to iterate over map elements with a reference to `MutableIterator`.
+- `iterate` method allows iterating over map elements with a reference to `MutableIterator`.
 Can be used to easily remove elements from the map.
 - `map`, `filter`, `flatten` and `flatMap` methods that work like methods in Kotlin stdlib but return `GdxMap` and `GdxArray`.
 - Keys stored in the map can be quickly converted to an `ObjectSet` using `toGdxSet` method.
 - Every iterable and array can be converted to `ObjectMap` using `toGdxMap` method.
 A lambda that converts values to keys has to be provided - since the method is inlined, no new lambda object will be created at runtime.
 - Type aliases were added for consistency with other collections:
   - `GdxMap`: `com.badlogic.gdx.utils.ObjectMap`
   - `GdxIdentityMap`: `com.badlogic.gdx.utils.IdentityMap`